-In the age of social media, content is king.
-When it comes to growing your real estate business, you have probably heard a lot about the power of social media, email marketing and creating enough content to keep your audience engaged.
+In the age of social media, valuable content is king.
+When it comes to growing your real estate business, you have probably heard a lot about the power of social media.
+That includes email marketing and creating enough content to keep your audience engaged.

 But what content should you share?
 And what content actually gets people to think of you the next time they need a Realtor?